alberthuynh91/roofbox-rental-form/README.md

 # Roofbox Rental Form

-This is a simple form developed with React and EmailJS for booking a rental of a Yakima Skybox
+This is a simple form developed with React and EmailJS for placing a rental reservation for a Yakima Skybox (Cargo box for vehicle)

 ## Backlog